freenandes/prez/list/docs-design.md

 Here are some of our motivations:

 - Databases for everyone
-  - Any technical background
+  - Any technical bg
   - Spark creativity
-  - Help learn databases
+  - Help learn
 - Promote independence
   - Lower the entry barrier
-  - Reduce effort and time
+  - Reduce effort + time
-- More and better contributions
-  - Increase discussion
+- With this
-  - Multiply solutions
+  - Better contributions
-  - For anyone
+    - From anyone to anybody
   - Optimization of Support
     - Focus on bigger problem
     - Societal blockers
+    - Medical industry
+    - Or other sensitive area
 - Don’t break the bank
   - Anyone can get in
   - Regardless of price
   - Grow at their pace
   - Scale when ready

-Documentation can help.
 -->

 ---